 After a 10 day trial, the jury came back with a defense verdict.
 The Connecticut Supreme Court reversed the trial court and ordered a new trial.
 Adopting the intermediate appellate court’s opinion, the high court found that the trial court’s failure to issue a curative instruction in the face of the expert’s inflammatory and prejudicial testimony was an abuse of discretion that likely influenced the jury’s deliberations.

-After the trial, Defendants’ lawyer mused that he doubted that one comment was the difference maker in the trial.
+After the trial, Defendants’ lawyer mused that he doubted that one comment was the difference-maker in the trial.
 I agree.
-But plaintiff does get another crack with a fresh jury, and everyone is going to spend a lot of money.
+But the plaintiff gets another crack with a fresh jury, and everyone will spend a lot of money.
 This is an outcome that would have been avoided if the witness had not been prepped to give improper testimony (or the defense lawyer had at least told the judge it was coming so that the court could rule).